Scroll to the bottom for more details!

 4 slices Lepp’s Double Smoked Bacon, chopped into ½ inch pieces

 3 Tbsp. tomato paste (this is where it’s handy to have a tube of tomato paste!)

 4 cups Lepp’s Chicken Stock

 salt and freshly ground pepper, to taste

 Core and cut tomatoes in half.
-Remove as much of the root pieces of the onion as you can, but leave stem intact.
-Remove outer layer.
+Remove as much of the root pieces of the onion as you can, but leave the stem intact.
+Remove the outer layer.
 Cut into 4 pieces, cutting from top to bottom (this way the onion doesn’t fall apart when you cut it).
-Chop carrots into 2 inch pieces.
+Chop carrots into 2-inch pieces.

-Remove from heat.
 In batches, puree soup in a blender or food processor.
 Remember to take the clear piece out of the blender lid to allow the hot steam to escape, cover with a tea towel to avoid splattering!
-Return pureed soup to pot, and add salt and pepper to taste.
+Return pureed soup to the pot, and add salt and pepper to taste.
 Add ½ cup whipping cream.
 Reheat gently.